We don’t support this browser anymore.

 Our view

-New flavoured soda launches, marketing tie-ups with spirit manufacturers, and the addition of new corporate customers are helping sales in the US and Europe to surpass pre-covid levels.
-US growth looks especially healthy, and despite becoming the group's largest region by sales, we think there's a lot further to go given the vast size of this market.
+US growth looks especially healthy, and despite already being the group's largest region by sales, we think there's a lot further to go, given the vast size of this market.

 But there are some challenges to be wary of.

-There was a small decline in UK sales.
+UK sales continue to trend in the wrong direction.
 It turns out there is a cap on how much premium tonic you can sell, and it looks like Fevertree has reached it in its home market.
-Successful international expansion will be critical to continued growth, particularly in the US.
+Successful international expansion will be critical to continued growth.

-The economic backdrop is looking slightly brighter than it did a year ago.
+The economic backdrop is looking a touch brighter than it did a year ago.
 But consumers' budgets remain stretched, so any unexpected shocks could see consumers trade down to cheaper alternatives if future price hikes aren't managed delicately.

-We're pleased to see some of the issues of recent years finally ironed out.
-Momentum has turned positive, but the mammoth valuation remains hard for us to stomach.
-We'd like to see more concrete signs that overseas expansion is boosting the bottom line before we get excited about this mixer maker.
+We're pleased to see momentum has turned positive.
+But despite the recent decline, the valuation still looks quite high to us.
+We'd like to see continued signs that overseas expansion is boosting the bottom line before we get excited about this mixer maker.

 Environmental, social and governance (ESG) risk